 These gems have a unique versatility as their symmetry allows them to shine in any setting.

-Whether you're looking for the brilliant shine of a modern ring or the vintage beauty of classic victorian style, you can't go wrong with a round-cut diamond.
-I mean, come on, it's a classic for a reason, right?
+Whether you're looking for the brilliant shine of a modern ring or the vintage beauty of classic Victorian style, you can't go wrong with a round-cut diamond.
+It is a classic, elegant choice.
+Check out round brilliant engagement rings on our site.

 Design your engagement ring and center stone